 By every metric, the commercial truck insurance minimum is at least $1 million off—far too low.

 Congress needs to get out of the way of this long-overdue correction to trucker’s minimum insurance limits.

 What happens next?

 The House of Representatives attempt to interfere with the FMCSA’s long-overdue increase in insurance requirements (and rolling back trucking safety provisions).
-It could derail entire transportation bill for 2015 – 2016.
+It could derail the entire transportation bill for 2015 – 2016.

 It doesn’t directly prohibit FMCSA from updating the 1980-level of minimum insurance requirements.
 But it does force FMCSA to give Congress an assessment of truck crashes exceeding the minimum insurance coverage, and the potential effects of increased insurance premiums for carriers.